neverfap-deluxe/nfd-api/EXERCISES.md

 ## Awareness over all - AOA

 __TODO__
-- Practice: Slow it down.
+- Practice: Slow it down
+- Practice: Dissolve it down

 __Created/Done__